The terms on which this service will be undertaken are set out below.

 You agree for BuildPerception to liaise direct with the estate agent and/or vendor to arrange access to carry out a building survey on your behalf.
-You agree to pay BuildPerception the quoted amount in exchange for the service that you have selected, details of which has been emailed to you separately.
+You agree to pay BuildPerception the quoted amount in exchange for the service that you have selected, details of which have been emailed to you separately.

 Payment